zhmcclient/python-zhmcclient/design/lpar-status.md

   The documentation for these operations should be updated accordingly.

-* The "Activate LPAR" operation describes its 'activation-profile-name' parameter as follows:
+* The "Activate Logical Partition" operation describes its 'activation-profile-name' parameter as follows:

       The name of the activation profile to be used for the request.
 If not provided, the request uses the profile name specified in the